filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 get /
 get /dashboard
 ```
-2. Now we can run `arc create` and it will scaffold the folder structure we need to continue.
+3. Run `arc create` to scaffold the folder structure and some template code.

-3. You should now see two HTTP functions, `get-index` and `get-dashboard`.
+5. You should now see two HTTP functions, `get-index` and `get-dashboard`.

 4. In order to use the runtime helpers, we have to install `@architect/functions` and require it at the top of the file.
 Each HTTP function as a self contained unit, so any dependencies you need must be present within the function folder.